 The short rains should begin, soaking the plains of the southern Serengeti and drawing the herds to leave the northern areas where food is running out.
 Wildebeest begin making their journey back south to calve and start the cycle again.

-- The name ‘wildebeest’ comes from Dutch meaning wild beast.
+- The name ‘wildebeest’ comes from the Dutch word meaning 'wild beast'.

 - Thanks to the sound it makes, another name for a wildebeest is a Gnu.